Zaphnath-Paaneah

 The name may be of Egyptian origins, but there is no straightforward etymology; some Egyptologists accept that the second element of the name may contain the word Ꜥnḫ "life".

 Interpretations

 Targum Onkelos (1st century CE) gives the meaning of the name as "the man to whom hidden things are revealed"; Targum Pseudo-Jonathan, "the man who revealeth mysteries"; Josephus (c.
 CE 94), "a finder of mysteries".
-Rashi (11th-12th century CE) in his commentary on the Torah gives the meaning "explainer of hidden things".
-Nachmanides (13th century) gives “explainer of secrets”, while Bahya ben Asher (13th-14th century) gives "the one who reveals secrets".
-This would give us the literal translation of צָפְנַת פַּעְנֵחַ (Ṣāp̄naṯ Paʿnēaḥ) from Hebrew as "He [who] deciphered the Hidden".
+Rashi (11th–12th century CE) in his commentary on the Torah gives the meaning "explainer of hidden things".
+Nachmanides (13th century) gives "explainer of secrets", while Bahya ben Asher (13th–14th century) gives "the one who reveals secrets".
+The reason for these translations is that the feminine noun צָפְנַת (Ṣāp̄naṯ) refers to something hidden/secret in Hebrew, deriving from the root צפן (ṣ-p-n), meaning "to hide, conceal"; while פַּעְנֵחַ (Paʿnēaḥ) is a verb deriving from the root פענח (p-ʿ-n-ḥ), meaning "to discover, decipher, decode".
+This would give us the literal translation of "Zaphnath-Paaneah" from Hebrew as "He [who] deciphered the Hidden".

 The Jewish interpretation is received in early Protestant translations: the Geneva Bible (1599) glosses "The expounder of secrets", while the Authorised Version of 1611 has in the margin: "Which in the Coptic signifies, 'A revealer of secrets', or 'The man to whom secrets are revealed.'"